Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

-where we locate the cross-sections and the *representative soil profiles* and the strength of the relationship between the resulting soil classes and target soil properties. @Qi2006Geoderma, for example, recommended that representative values for soil classes can be identified, if many soil profiles are available, by finding the sampling location that is in the grid cell with highest similarity value for a particular soil class.
+where we locate the cross-sections and the *representative soil profiles* and the strength of the relationship between the resulting soil classes and target soil properties. @Qi2006Geoderma, for example, recommended that the most representative values for soil classes can be identified, if many soil profiles are available, by finding the sampling location that occurs at the grid cell with highest similarity value for a particular soil class.
 Soil mappers are now increasingly looking for ways to combine expert systems with statistical data mining and regression modelling techniques.

-One problem of using a supervised mapping system as described above is that it is difficult to get an objective estimate of the prediction error (or at least a robust statistical theory has not yet been adopted).
+One problem of using a supervised mapping system, as described above, is that it is difficult to get an objective estimate of the prediction error (or at least a robust statistical theory for this has not yet been developed).
 The only possibility to assess the accuracy of such maps would be to collect independent validation samples and estimate the mapping accuracy following the methods described in section \@ref(accuracy-assessment).
-So in fact, also expert-based systems depend on statistical sampling and inference for evaluation of the accuracy of the resulting map.
+So, in fact, expert-based systems also depend on statistical sampling and inference for evaluation of the accuracy of the resulting map.

 ### Geostatistics-driven soil mapping (pedometric mapping) {#regression-kriging}